bjrmatos/sequelize-auto-import/README.md

 }
 ```

+(for now we only support `snakeCase` as one of the available formats, open a PR if you want other formats)

 -	`exclude`: Array A list of files to ignore when importing

-(for now we only support `snakeCase` as one of the available formats, open a PR if you want other formats)
+- `schemas`: Array A list of schema names to append in all models inside the **schema** folder (Multi-Tenancy Support)

 Collaborators
 -------